YordanGeorgiev/qto/doc/txt/issue-tracker/specs/man/print-help.spec.txt

 		Installation is as simple as unzip -o <<full_package>> -d <<desired_base_dir>> where <<full_package>> should look like: issue-tracker.0.0.2.prd.20160702_181412.ysg-host-name.zip
 		and <<disired_base_dir>> could be /tmp , /opt/ , /var , /even/longer/path
-		The required binaries for the $wrap_name are:
+		The required binaries for the $run_unit are:
 		- perl
 		If you want to use the vim's jump to tag function you would have to install also:
 		- ctags